-This 13-day The Heroic South cruise aboard RMS St. Helena, sail to Antarctica from Ushuaia, the southernmost city in the world.
-Cross the Drake Passage while attending expert-led lectures on polar history and wildlife.
-Once across, explore the Antarctic Circle and Crystal Sound, landing at historic Detaille Island.
-Continue to Marguerite Bay and, conditions permitting, approach the British-operated Rothera Station.
-Navigate the Gullet and Pourquoi Pas Island before heading to Penola Strait and Ukraine’s Vernadsky Station.
-Visit the famous Lemaire Channel and Pleneau Island, home to penguins, seals, and floating icebergs.
-Spend two full days exploring the Danco Coast and Neko Harbour, offering a rare chance to step foot on the Antarctic mainland.
-On the return journey, cross the Drake Passage northbound, wrap up with a farewell dinner, and disembark in Ushuaia with lifelong memories.
+This 13-day The Heroic South cruise aboard RMS St. Helena sails from Ushuaia to Antarctica.
+Cross the Drake Passage with expert-led lectures on polar history and wildlife.
+Explore the Antarctic Circle and Crystal Sound, landing at historic Detaille Island.
+Continue to Marguerite Bay and, conditions permitting, approach Rothera Station.
+Navigate the Gullet, Pourquoi Pas Island, Penola Strait, and Vernadsky Station.
+Visit Lemaire Channel and Pleneau Island, home to penguins, seals, and icebergs.
+Spend two days exploring Danco Coast and Neko Harbour on the Antarctic mainland.
+Return across the Drake Passage, enjoy a farewell dinner, and disembark in Ushuaia with lifelong memories.

 Highlights